-When interviewing at Resume Genius we always ask applicants to explain why they left their previous job.
+When interviewing at Copy My Resume we always ask applicants to explain why they left their previous job.
 If they were fired, this gives us direct insight into potential liabilities with the applicant.
 If they chose to leave, we can find out what their primary motivators are, such as career advancement, compensation, work-life balance, etc. and then play to that as a company.

 For example, if someone left their previous job because of the horrible work hours, then we can use our flexible working time as a way to secure hiring them, should we wish to welcome them on board.
 Knowing what motivates and drives professionals is critical when trying to attract quality workers.

-Erik Bowitz, Senior Resume Expert, Resume Genius
+Erik Bowitz, Senior Resume Expert, Copy My Resume

 9. What is the most significant thing you’ve done since breakfast?